First National Bank of Fort Smith

 If you tell us orally, we may require that you send us your complaint or question in writing within 10 business days.

-We will determine whether an error occurred within 10 business days (5 business days for Visa® Check Card point-of-sale transactions and 20 business days if the transfer involved a new account) after we hear from you and will correct any error promptly.
-If we need more time, however, we may take up to 45 days (90 days if the transter involved a new account, a point-of-sale transaction, or a foreign-initiated transfer) to investigate your complaint or question.
-If we decide to do this, we will credit your account within 10 business days (5 business days for Visa® Check Card point-of-sale transactions and 20 business days if the transfer involved a new account) for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
+We will determine whether an error occurred within 10 business days (5 business days for Visa® Debit Card point-of-sale transactions and 20 business days if the transfer involved a new account) after we hear from you and will correct any error promptly.
+If we need more time, however, we may take up to 45 days (90 days if the transfer involved a new account, a point-of-sale transaction, or a foreign-initiated transfer) to investigate your complaint or question.
+If we decide to do this, we will credit your account within 10 business days (5 business days for Visa® Debit Card point-of-sale transactions and 20 business days if the transfer involved a new account) for the amount you think is in error, so that you will have the use of the money during the time it takes us to complete our investigation.
 If we ask you to put your complaint or question in writing and we do not receive it within 10 business days, we may not credit your account.
 Your account is considered a new account for the first 30 days after the first deposit is made, unless each of you already has an established account with us before this account is opened.

 We will tell you the results within three business days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation.